-Course Title Credit Hours
+Course Term 1 Title Credit Hours

-Term 1

-BI232 Human Anatomy and Physiology 4
+BI232 Human Anatomy and Physiology4

-NUR106 Fundamentals of Nursing 9
+NUR106 Fundamentals of Nursing9

-PSY201 General Psychology-Biological Emphasis+.
-3
+PSY201 General Psychology-Biological Emphasis+3

 Term 2

-BI233 Human Anatomy and Physiology 4
+BI233 Human Anatomy and Physiology4

-NUR108 Care of Acutely Ill Patients and Developin g
+NUR108 Care of Acutely Ill Patients and Developing

-Families 1 9
+Families 19

-PSY237 Life Span Development 3
+PSY237 Life Span Development3

 Term 3

-BI234 Microbiology 4
+BI234 Microbiology4

-NUR109 Care of Acutely Ill Patients and Developin g
+NUR109 Care of Acutely Ill Patients and Developing

 Families 2

-WR121 English Composition-Exposition+ 3
+WR121 English Composition-Exposition+3

-+Meets related instruction requirement, see page 38.
 Note: The number of clock hours required for the above courses is higher than the number of credit hours.
 Details about clock hours for each course can be found in the Course Descriptions section of this catalog.
 Nursing courses are a combination of classroom and clinical hours with each classroom credit hour equal to one clock hour per week and each clinical credit hour equal to three clock hours per week.
 Preparation time for class and clinical experiences is outside the clock hours required for each course.